 These consolidated financial statements have been prepared on a historical cost basis, with the exception of amounts recorded at fair value as noted in the financial instrument note.
 Historical cost is generally based upon the fair value of the consideration given in exchange for assets.
 The consolidated statements of comprehensive loss are presented using the function classification for expenses.
 The preparation of these consolidated financial statements in accordance with IFRS contemplates the continuation of the Company as a going concern.

-As at December 31, 2021, the Company had not yet achieved profitable operations, had a net loss for the year and has an accumulated deficit, however, the Company believes that its current cash and cash equivalents, combined with certain sales-related efforts and financing initiatives, will provide sufficient cash flow for it to continue as a going concern in its present form.
+As at December 31, 2022, the Company had not yet achieved profitable operations, had a net loss and negative cash flows from operations for the year ended December 31, 2022 and has an accumulated deficit, however, the Company concluded that its current cash and cash equivalents, combined with certain sales-related efforts and available capacity in the credit facility agreement at the date of authorization of the financial statements, will provide sufficient cash flow to meet its obligations as they come due.
+In making this significant judgment, the Company prepared a cash flow forecast with significant assumptions including recurring forecasted revenue growth, forecasted financial covenant compliance and continued availability of financing.